fede-moya/sandbox/README.md

 make redis.reset
 ```

-# Rakefile for dumping the db and redis

-# Rakefile for dumping the db and redis
+# Rakefile for dumping the db and redis and also to feed them with somen dummy data